 In 1905, the IQ test was invented and was administered to army recruits to help choose which among them are “officer material.”
 The college College Entrance Examination Board became interested in applying the IQ test in their own exams.
 Years later in 1926, the first SAT was introduced to high school students and it evolved from that point on with several changes through the years.
 The most important changes were the format changes that happened in 2005 and 2016.

 The changes were implemented in part to respond to some criticism lodged against the test, namely that SAT does not accurately reflect student knowledge and does not accurately predict college preparedness.
-The following changes were made by the College Board to the SAT:
+These changes were made by the College Board to the SAT in 2005:

 - Removed analogy and quantitative comparison questions